ZhangYet/bagpipe/content/en/posts/ebpf-subnet-ipv6.md

 ```

-To my suprice, this script show normal ipv6 address!
+To my suprise, this script showed a normal ipv6 address!

 ### Debug {#debug}

-Why bpftrace and ebpf_exporter gave different results with the same logic?
+Why did bpftrace and ebpf_exporter give different results using the same logic?
 I don't know why.
-But it occured to me that even though `bpf_trace_printk()` is no use in ebpf_exporter,
+But it occurred to me that even though `bpf_trace_printk()` is of no use in ebpf_exporter,
 why not write a bcc script to check the result?

 ```python